outde-xyz/website/content/Discussions/2021-07-23_graf_fomovement.md

 One particularly elegant view of movement is in terms of first-order transductions, which [you might remember from this post]({filename}/Tutorials/logicaltransductions_basics.md).
 The idea here is that we define the relations that hold in the derived structure in terms of relations that hold in the derivation tree.
 More concretely, we may treat movement as a first-order formula that reinterprets the derivation tree as a multi-dominance tree where the root of a phrase is connected to all the occurrences of its head.
-Using $\triangleleft$ and $\triangleleft^+$ for immediate dominance and proper dominance in the derivation tree, respectively, we can define the immediate dominance relation $\blacktriangleleft$ in the output structure as follows:
+Using $\triangleleft$ for immediate dominance in the derivation tree, we can define the immediate dominance relation $\blacktriangleleft$ in the output structure as follows:

 $$
 x \blacktriangleleft y \Leftrightarrow x \triangleleft y \vee \exists l [\text{occurrence}(x,l) \wedge \text{derivational-root}(y,l)]